 Classifications are often used as a guideline depicting how various types of facilities are used and the common amenities included within.
-The National Recreation and Park Association (NRPA) classifications/definitions as well as the definitions from the 2005 and the 1998 Parks, Open Space and Recreation Services Plan were used as a foundation for the following definitions.
-Such classifications are not concrete, but rather give direction and insight when planning for and managing facilities.
+The National Recreation and Park Association (NRPA) classifications/definitions and the definitions from the 2005 and 1998 Parks, Open Space and Recreation Services Plan were used as a foundation for the following definitions.
+Such classifications are not concrete, but rather give direction and insight into planning for and managing facilities.
 These classifications set the stage for analyzing need, also described as level of service.
-Level of service is a term that describes the amount, type, or quality of facilities that are needed in order to serve the community at a desired and measurable standard.
-This standard varies, depending not only by the type of service that is being provided, but also by the quality of service that is desired by the community.
+Level of service is a term that describes the amount, type, or quality of facilities that are needed to serve the community at a desired and measurable standard.
+This standard varies, depending not only on the type of service that is being provided, but also on the quality of service desired by the community.